 This Coast to Coast Walk is 182-mile long, footpath in Northern England.
 Devised by Alfred Wainwright, it passes through three contrasting national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.

 It is an unofficial and mostly not signposted.
-Official starting in St Bees, Cumbria and finishing at Robin Hoods Bay, North Yorkshire.
+Official starting in St Bees, Cumbria and finishing at Robin Hood’s Bay, North Yorkshire.
 Taking 2-3 weeks to complete and best walked between April and October.
 It is possible to walk it out side these months if suitably equipped.

-I walked it in 2009 with my family.
-2 adults and 4 children (aged between 6 and 12 years old).
+I walked it in 2009 with my family: 2 adults and 4 children (aged between 6 and 12 years old).

 We didn’t book any accommodation along the way.
-We planned on just walked as fare as could each day, then stopping when we felt the kids had had enough.
+We planned on just walked as far as could each day, then stopping when we felt the kids had had enough.
 It turned out that they could walk further than us, so we walked it faster than expected.
 We did 7 wild camps, stayed on 5 camp sites and camped in 1 beer garden.

 It’s recommended that Wainwright’s Coast to Coast route is walked from west (St Bees) to east (Robin Hood’s Bay) due to prevailing winds.
-However, I like to walk popular routes the ‘wrong way round’, so I’m not walking with people all the time and ending the day in the same places as them.
-Which can make the pubs and campsites busy.
+However, I like to walk popular routes the ‘wrong way round’, so I’m not walking with people all the time and ending the day in the same places as them which can make the pubs and campsites busy.
 Most people tend to start the walk at a weekend.
 Another option would be to start mid week when its often quieter.